 How to Get a Cash Back Credit Card

-Many credit card issuers offer cash back credit cards, and there are options available to those with poor credit or are new credit (such as the Discover it® Secured) and excellent credit (such as the Chase Freedom®).
+Many credit card issuers offer cash back credit cards, and there are options available to those with poor credit or are new credit and excellent credit (such as the Chase Freedom®).